Epic Games Store: Storefront and software

 The Epic Games Store is a storefront for games available via the web and built into Epic Games' launcher application.
 Both web and application allow players to purchase games, while through the launcher the player can install and keep their games up to date.

 Epic's newer games will be exclusively available through its store and the company plans to fund developers to release exclusively through their store, using revenue guarantees to developers that opt for this, with Epic paying the difference should a game underperform.
 For other developers, Epic takes a 12% share of revenue, the rest going to the developer, and for any games developed using the Unreal Engine, Epic forgoes the 5% revenue-based fee for those games sold through their storefront.
-After paying for content delivery and other services, Epic's profit is about 5% of gross revenue, though with economies of scale, this could increase to 6–7%.
+After paying for content delivery and other services, Epic's profit is about 5% of gross revenue, though, with economies of scale, this could increase to 6–7%.
 By Epic's calculations, the storefront's commission was sufficient to be profitable.
+Starting in June 2025, Epic will not take any revenue cut for a game with under $1 million in sales, after which it will take its normal 12% cut on further sales.

 Epic planned to offer one free game every two weeks through 2019; this was increased to one free game every week in June 2019, and on weeks where the free game had a mature content rating and thus locked out if parental controls are enabled, Epic offered a second free game not so rated.
-Epic since affirmed that they planned to continue the free game program through 2021.
+Epic since affirmed that they planned to continue the free game program through 2021, and 2022.
+Later, it was announced the program would continue "through 2023 and beyond."
 Through the first eighteen months of this program, Epic had given out over two thousand dollars of games, as estimated by PCGamesN.
 Certain free game offerings had been highly popular; in its giveaway for Grand Theft Auto V in May 2020, more than seven millions new users claimed the giveaway in addition to existing ones, and temporarily crashed Epic's servers, and later, over 19 million users obtained a free copy of Star Wars Battlefront II offered in January 2021, with the new influx of players crashing the game's servers briefly.
 Documents unveiled during the Epic Games v.
 Apple trial in 2021 showed that in the store's giveaways prior to 2020, Epic paid buyouts to the developers of the free game ranging typically from $100,000 to $1 million, and measured this performance in new users drawn to the storefront on the order of 100,000 new users, with that buyout averaging from $0.50 to 5.00 per new user.
 Epic Games also has offered sales, in which Epic absorbs the discount from the sale.
 For example, its first store-wide sale in May 2019 offered a discount of US$10 off any game valued at US$15 or more.